Hiroki0127/OutfitEase/README.md

 1. Create a Render Web Service pointing to this repo.
 2. Build command: `cd backend && npm install`
 3. Start command: `cd backend && npm start`
-4. Set the environment variables listed above.
+4. Set the environment variables listed above (including `GOOGLE_CLIENT_ID` from Firebase Console → Authentication → Sign-in method → Google).
 5. Deploy.
 Render may take 50–60 seconds to wake on the free tier; the iOS client uses longer timeouts and a warm-up ping to handle this.

 ### 4. Configure the iOS app